-7.5.
+8.5.
 Figure 7.1 shows that in the 10-year period 2024 to 2034, the overall number of households in Dorset is set to grow by 12,807.
 This is equivalent to average annual increase of 1,280.7 households per annum.

-Step 2 - Applying the affordability adjustment
+Step 2 - Applying the affordability adjustment - Dorset wide

-7.6.
+8.6.
 The local affordability ratio is a measure of the affordability of homes in an area.
 It is calculated as the ratio between median house prices and median workplace-based earnings.
-The affordability of homes reflects the supply of homes in an area versus demand, and therefore reflects past rates of delivery.
-If delivery has been below demand, the relative market price will reflect this and the affordability ratio will be higher.
+Step 2 of the standard method factors in past under-delivery as part of the affordability ratio, so there is no requirement to specifically address under-delivery separately when establishing the minimum annual local housing need figure.
+If delivery has been below demand, the relative market price will reflect this, and the affordability ratio will be higher.